Olexiy Pedosenko

 About the author

-Oleksii Pedosenko is a MSc Regional and Urban Planning Studies student.
-Before starting his course at the LSE he worked as Strategic Communications Manager at the House of Europe — EU-funded programme fostering professional and creative exchange between Ukrainians and their colleagues in EU countries and the UK.
+Oleksii Pedosenko is an Oram Policy and Research Fellow at the LSE working on the Values-Based Approach to Urban Planning and Policy project.
+He is a graduate of the MSc in Regional and Urban Planning Studies and has worked as Strategic Communications Manager at the House of Europe — EU-funded programme fostering professional and creative exchange between Ukrainians and their colleagues in EU countries and the UK.

 Posted In: By our students | Commentary